TexasInstruments/edgeai-tidl-tools/docs/tidl_osr_debug.md

 ```

 - In the above figure "Network cycles" tells the total cycles consumed to execute a given network on C7x-MMA.
 This can be translated to time in ms by division of c7x frequency in M cycles.
 For example c7x-dsp running @ 1GHz time in ms can be calculated by dividing the "Network cycles" by 10^6.
 - The logs in above figure gives detailed information about various profile points but from end user point of view, data  under column "Layer Cycles" shall be used to get layer cycles consumed by a particular layer.
-Rest all the columns are meant to be used by TI's internal team to debug performance issue.
-Number under "Layer Cycles" can be used to identify any hot-spot and user can look for alternative for that layer to improve the performance
+Rest of the columns are meant to be used by TI's internal team to debug performance issue.
+    - Number under "Layer Cycles" can be used to identify any hot-spot and user can look for alternative for that layer to improve the performance
 - These traces are printed in the same order as layers gets executed on EVM, user can refer [here](#steps-to-debug-error-scenarios-for-targetevmdevice-execution) to find the mapping of layerId to dataId
 - **Per layer execution traces are only applicable for target/EVM execution and are not applicable for host emulation mode of the inference execution**

 # Model compilation issues
 Following are some of the options for troubleshooting model compilation related issues.
 * Before trying any option user should make sure that their inference script is functional with ARM only mode.
 For out of box examples user can enable ARM only mode ( i.e. without c7x offload) by passing “-d” as an argument to the default model compilation script